airyhq/airy/docs/docs/sources/facebook.md

 ## Configuration

-The Facebook sources requires the following configuration:
+The Facebook source requires the following configuration:

-- An App id and an App secret so that the platform can send messages back via your Facebook application
+- An app id and an app secret so that the platform can send messages back via your Facebook application
 - A webhook integration so that the platform can ingest messages from your Facebook pages